Security & Privacy

 Public key lookup

-When you look up a recipient by email, CryptDrop sends that email address to the keys.openpgp.org keyserver to fetch their public key.
-Only the email is sent — no files, no private keys, no other data.
+When you look up a recipient by email, CryptDrop first checks its own registry (GET /api/lookup/:email).
+If not found there, it falls back to the keys.openpgp.org public keyserver.
+Only the email address is sent — no files, no private keys, no other data.

 Public key publishing